Prompt criticality: Critical versus prompt-critical

 Most of the neutrons released by a fission event are the ones released in the fission itself.
-These are called prompt neutrons, and strike other nuclei and cause additional fissions within nanoseconds (an average time interval used by scientists in the Manhattan Project was one shake, or 10 ns).
+These are called prompt neutrons, and strike other nuclei and cause additional fissions within nanoseconds (in nuclear weapons work, this interval is about one shake, or 10 ns).
 A small additional source of neutrons is the fission products.
 Some of the nuclei resulting from the fission are radioactive isotopes with short half-lives, and nuclear reactions among them release additional neutrons after a long delay of up to several minutes after the initial fission event.
 These neutrons, which on average account for less than one percent of the total neutrons released by fission, are called delayed neutrons.
+The fraction of fission neutrons that are delayed depends on the isotope being fissioned: for fissions induced by thermal neutrons it is 0.65% for uranium-235 and only 0.21% for plutonium-239.
+In plutonium systems this fraction is correspondingly smaller, and prompt criticality is therefore reached after a far smaller reactivity increase than in uranium systems.
 The relatively slow timescale on which delayed neutrons appear is an important aspect for the design of nuclear reactors, as it allows the reactor power level to be controlled via the gradual, mechanical movement of control rods.
-Typically, control rods contain neutron poisons (substances, for example boron or hafnium, that easily capture neutrons without producing any additional ones) as a means of altering k-effective.
+For a small reactivity insertion (0.1%) in a uranium-235 thermal reactor, the power period is 57 seconds when delayed neutrons are included, but only 0.1 seconds without them, a difference of over a factor of 500 in the time available for control action.Typically, control rods contain neutron poisons (substances, for example boron or hafnium, that easily capture neutrons without producing any additional ones) as a means of altering k-effective.
 With the exception of experimental pulsed reactors, nuclear reactors are designed to operate in a delayed-critical mode and are provided with safety systems to prevent them from ever achieving prompt criticality.